cqframework/clinical_quality_language/CHANGE_MANAGEMENT.md

 * Evangelism of the project (e.g. a link on a website and word-of-mouth awareness)
 * Informing developers of strengths and weaknesses from a new stakeholder perspective
 * Providing moral support (a ‘thank you’ goes a long way)
-* Providing financial support (the project is open source, but capacity is a constant struggle)
 * Stakeholders who continue to engage with the project and its community will often become more and more involved.
 Such stakeholders may find themselves becoming contributors, as described in the next section.

 ### Contributors